bkumar33/Final-Capstone-Project/README.md

 Approach I took on this project is building a Deep Learning Model which train on Pneumonia data that was provided by Kaggle competition.
 Link : <https://www.kaggle.com/c/rsna-pneumonia-detection-challenge/data>

 The dataset is 3.7 GB in size with over 30k CXR Images of patients.
 Images are labeled with 3 different classes: Normal, Lung opacity, No lung opacit/not normal.
 The goal is first identify correctly identify which the images that Pneumina.
+Medical Images can be very complicated and they are in this case.
+It holds alot of confidential information about patients which is encrypted.